 Meet Our Leadership Team

-Elizabeth Redford, M.A.Ed., Executive Director and Co-Founder
+Elizabeth Redford, Executive Director and Co-Founder

 Mary Townley, Director of Educational Services and Co-Founder